 caesium fluoride is known by the following synonyms:

-The caesium in caesium fluoride formally is in the oxidation state 1.
+The oxidation number of caesium in caesium fluoride is 1.

 - Hill system formula: Cs1F1